dart-archive/dart_enhancement_proposals/Walkthrough.md

 ## Conception

-Jan keeps running into some problem in her Dart code.
+Kate keeps running into some problem in her Dart code.
 She asks around on the [main mailing list][misc] and [StackOverflow][] but no one seems to have a good solution or workaround.
 Eventually, she has an idea for a solution that requires a change to Dart itself.
 The next thing she does is send an email to